-23 Rory Van Loo, Privacy Pretexts, 108 CORNELL L. REV. 1 (2022)..
+23. Rory Van Loo, Privacy Pretexts, 108 Cornell L. Rev. 1, 27 (2022).

-24 A honeypot is a lure, a profit-sacrificing platform that is intended to attract users, like a decoy.
+24. A honeypot is a lure, a profit-sacrificing platform that is intended to attract users, like a decoy.
 The honeypot platform mimics a legitimate business but uses the user's interaction to gain information in order to then use that information in another business line or secondary platform.
-See Infra II.B.
+See infra Part III.B.